-With authorities threatening the biggest shake-up in competition, tax and data policy in a generation, one might have expected investors to be concerned.
+With authorities threatening the biggest intervention in a generation, one might have expected investors to be concerned.
 Instead, the near vertical rally in share prices shows little sign of abating.
-As of June 29, Alphabet and Facebook shares had delivered stunning year-to-date gains of 40 and 30 per cent respectively with Amazon stock up 6 per cent and Apple up 0.2 per cent.19

 However, some observers caution against reading too much into what share prices currently imply in terms of the threat of regulatory intervention.

 “The speed at which dollars are shifting from offline to online is accelerating.
-At the same time, these firms are being helped by the shift to streaming, which means traditional media advertising is in flames.
 The market is asking itself: Do I really want to imagine some hypothetical antitrust dragon in five years’ time and miss out on this opportunity?
 Not really,” Parkinson says.

 The 2022 forecast earnings for Facebook suggest the shares are being impacted to some degree

 Moreover, as Cordwell argues, while there may be complacency, it would be wrong to take recent share price gains to mean the market is entirely unconcerned about the threat of regulatory intervention.